 Electives are shared across the MBA programme portfolio and include students from the Full-Time MBA, Executive MBA, Weekend MBA and Global Online MBA cohorts.
 This offers you the chance to expand your network and to specialise and work with new classmates that closely mirror the cross-cultural teams that are found in any modern business.
 Many of the electives are also available online.

 Choose from our wide portfolio of electives

-You will take six electives across Finance, Innovation and Entrepreneurship and Strategic Management.
+You will take six electives offered across the following subject areas Finance, Innovation and Entrepreneurship, Strategic Management and Analytics and Digital Marketing.

 Advanced Company Valuation

 This module addresses the value creation process and examines the validity and limits of value creation in the context of corporate restructuring.
 It examines valuation models and assesses different pricing frameworks in valuing a number of entities with different investment and financing characteristics.